 comm.EVM System object reference page.

 Generate random data bits, differentially encode these bits by using a

 comm.DifferentialEncoder System object, and apply BPSK modulation.
 Spread the modulated symbols by using a matrix multiplication with the mapped chip values.
 Pass the spread symbols through a pulse shaping filter.

 The EVM object assumes that the received and reference symbols are synchronized and sampled at the same rate.
 The received signal must be downsampled and synchronized with the reference signal.

-To ensure sufficeint averaging, simulate 100 frames with 1000 symbols in each frame.
-Save the maximum measured EVM check that satifies the requirment of EVM 35% noted in the Specified EVM Requirement section.
+To ensure sufficient averaging, simulate 100 frames with 1000 symbols in each frame.
+Save the maximum measured EVM check that satisfies the requirement of EVM 35%.

 Since the transmit and receive filters are identical and the delay from each equals half the filter span, the total delay equals the span of one filter.

 refSigDelay = rctFilt.FilterSpanInSymbols; diffenc = comm.DifferentialEncoder; simNumSymbols = numBits*gain; % Number of symbols in a frame peakRMSEVM = -inf; % Initialize peak RMS EVM value